Wireframe Properties - General Dialog

 Create a default legend for the selected data column.

-RGB: if your data object contains attribute reflecting RGB color information, select them here to color your data using this in-object information.
+RGB: if your data object contains attribute reflecting RGB colour information, select them here to colour your data using this in-object information.
 Only numeric fields will be available.

-Any color depth is supported; define the Maximum Value for the color attributes.
+Any colour depth is supported; define the Maximum Value for the colour attributes.
 For example:

 Intersection Section: only available if the Intersection Shading option has been selected (see above).
 Select a section from the drop down list to display the object as an intersect.
 Intersections will be displayed using a fixed color.